Exploring Online Learning (EOL): Overview

 (Note: Though the course content and activities are geared toward faculty who will soon be designing and teaching their own online or hybrid/blended courses, all faculty are welcome to participate.
 Priority will be given to faculty teaching online course.)

-To register for the Spring EOL course offering (March 25 through April 7) please complete the Registration Form
+To register for the Fall 2020 EOL course offering (DATES TBD) please complete the Registration Form (REGISTRATION FORMS IN REVISION)

 You will be added to the enrollment list and contacted soon thereafter with more detailed information.